marcoiai/fretsonfire-assets/readme.txt

     Revival of this game, the project started as to help me practice python, specially because was writen in version 2 and damn Python did not give a shit about retrocompatibility ( print really needed a parentethis?)

+          !!!!!!!!
+THIS IS ONLY THE ASSETS FILES, MAKE, ETC. WITHOUT THE SRC, IT'S AT ANOTHER REPOSITORY !!!!!!!

                          ___ __  __ __ __
                         /_  /_) /_  / (